 Devastating Symptoms due to Mold Toxin (Mycotoxin) exposure is Going Undiagnosed Often

-In my functional clinical practice, Texas Integrative Medicine, one of the most common problems I see is chronic, complex illness from the presence of mold toxins in the body.
+In my functional clinical practice, Forum Health Austin, one of the most common problems I see is chronic, complex illness from the presence of mold toxins in the body.
 I usually see patients who come in with a group of unexplained symptoms and the cause is unknown.
 In other cases, a person knows that they are being exposed to bad mold and have symptoms, but don’t know what to do about it.

 What are the Symptoms of Toxicity Due to Mold Toxin Exposure?